pulibrary/princeton_ansible/roles/mariadbserver/README.md

 Requirements
 ------------

-If you want to manage users use the pulibrary.mariadb role
+If you want to manage users use the mariadb role

 Role Variables
 --------------